Little Secrets (2001 film): Filming

 Little Secrets was shot on a small budget in the summer of 2001.
 Like the majority of Treu's previous productions, filming took place entirely on location in Salt Lake City, Utah, with specific locales including Downtown Salt Lake City and the area around Cottonwood Mall.
 Local child actors were cast in many of the supporting roles.
 For the neighborhood scenes in the film, Treu returned to the same location that he had previously shot Wish Upon a Star in.
-Treu favored this particular neighborhood due to its unique setting that consisted of newly-built houses surrounded by old-growth trees, resulting in what he felt was a "magical quality".
+Treu favored this particular neighborhood due to its unique setting that consisted of newly built houses surrounded by old-growth trees, resulting in what he felt was a "magical quality".
 Moreover, the houses were relatively big and had high ceilings, making them ideal for filming.

 Time was of the essence for the filmmakers, as the young cast was attending school and could only shoot for a few hours each day.
 To that effect, cinematographer Brian Sullivan set up shots rapidly.
 Treu credited Sullivan for the film's "crisp" and "colorful" visual quality, which he felt exuded a big-budget look.
 Despite the tight schedule, Treu wanted to maintain a relaxed working environment; actress Vivica A. Fox recalled the mood on set as being positive and wholesome, while Wood described the experience as "very laid back".

 Release

 Originally titled Secret Keeper, the film premiered on October 21, 2001, at the Heartland Film Festival in Indianapolis.
 According to Heartland's president Jeff Sparks, it sold a record number of tickets to become the most popular film in the festival's history.
 The film, now retitled Little Secrets, went on to have its first screening in Utah on August 19, 2002, when it headlined the Salt Lake Children's Film Festival.

-It had a limited theatrical release in the United States on August 23, 2002, opening in 366 theaters.
+TriStar Pictures and Samuel Goldwyn Films agreed to give the film a limited theatrical release, and it opened in 366 theaters in the United States on August 23, 2002.
 In its debut weekend, it ranked 30th at the box office, grossing $191,747 with a per-screen average of $523.
 The film dropped out of the top-100 list in its third weekend until its last screening in 12 theaters in its fifth weekend, grossing $2,364 and ranking 127th.
 Overall, Little Secrets closed out a disappointing theatrical run grossing $405,792 domestically and $344,790 in other territories, for a worldwide total of $750,582.

 It was released on VHS and DVD by Columbia-TriStar Home Entertainment on February 4, 2003, with bonus features including outtakes, a commentary track by Treu and Barondes, a "making-of" featurette, and the film's soundtrack on a separate CD.